gudusanjiao/QuickHomologousAnnotationPipeline/QuickAnnotPipeline.md

 In some specific systems, you may need to install python3 separately.

 ## 2. Input File Preparation
 Liftoff takes 3 input files.
-They are: **Targeted unannotated FASTA file**, **reference genome FASTA file** (from closed-related species), and **reference annotation GFF3 file**.
+They are: **Target unannotated FASTA file**, **reference genome FASTA file** (from closed-related species), and **reference annotation GFF3 file**.
 The reference annotation can be in different form include but not limited to gene annotation, cds annotation, exons annotation, etc.

 ## 3. Sample Run
 Here is a example for using the liftoff to run a homologous annotation pipeline.
 We planned to annotate our genome assembly of *Salix exigua* male assembly.
 Instead of de novo annotation of our genome assembly, *S. purpurea* was selected for homologous annotation due to its well established transcriptome data.